From here on in, we assume you have a tidy dataset. That is all the dataset setup has been done. We focus now on the analysis and reporting.

 Crunch will show a small chevron to indicate the sort direction.
 Once you've sorted your table, simply switch to another visualization type to see that sort order reflected in the categories.
 The analysis will remain sorted in this way, even if you apply filters (i.e., the categories will change order, as applicable, to retain the largest-to-smallest sequence):

 Single-dimension analyses (i.e., those that show just one variable) can also be sorted after they've been saved to the deck.
-In the edit panel for a saved analysis, there is a "Categories" tab and we've added a new toggle option here for switching between Manual, Descending, and Ascending:
+In the edit panel for a saved analysis, there is a "Categories" tab and you will see a dropdown menu here for switching between Manual, Values ascending, Values descending, alphabetical ascending and alphabetical descending: